cozy/cozy-stack/docs/intents.md

 However, Cozy Cloud especially shines when data is combined across apps to provide an integrated experience.
 This is made difficult by the fact that apps have no dedicated back-end and that they have restricted access to documents.

-This document outlines a proposal for apps to rely on each other to accomplish certain tasks and gain access to new documents, in a way that hopefully is neither painful for the users or the developers.
+This document outlines a proposal for apps to rely on each other to accomplish certain tasks and gain access to new documents, in a way that hopefully is neither painful for the users nor the developers.

 ## Glossary